reduxjs/redux/docs/tutorials/fundamentals/part-4-store.md

 ![sayHi store enhancer logging](/img/tutorials/fundamentals/sayhi-enhancer-logging.png)

 The `sayHiOnDispatch` enhancer wrapped the original `store.dispatch` function with its own specialized version of `dispatch`.
-When we called `store.dispatch()`, we were actually calling the the wrapper function from `sayHiOnDispatch`, which called the original and then printed 'Hi'.
+When we called `store.dispatch()`, we were actually calling the wrapper function from `sayHiOnDispatch`, which called the original and then printed 'Hi'.

 Now, let's try adding a second enhancer.
 We can import `includeMeaningOfLife` from that same file... but we have a problem. **`createStore` only accepts one enhancer as its third argument!** How can we pass _two_ enhancers at the same time?